5 Holiday Cocktail Recipes Made with Cold Pressed JuicePublished Date:

 Mocktail Version: Omit tequila, or try substituting with sweet pickle juice!
 The sweet-sour tang of the pickle juice mimics the unique flavor profile of tequila.
 (Or so we’re told...)

 Did you know Moscow Mules aren’t from Moscow?
 This cocktail was actually invented in the 1940s at the Cock ‘n Bull pub in Hollywood.
 Still, with a cold city like Moscow in the name, this popular beverage evokes the festive, cozy spirit of winter.
-Our version uses Little West Gingersnap and unflavored sparkling water as a substitute for ginger beer.
+Our version uses a delicious cold press juice, Little West Gingersnap with unflavored sparkling water as a substitute for ginger beer.

 Squeeze lime juice into a chilled copper mug.
 Add ice cubes, vodka, Gingersnap juice, and sparkling water.
 Stir and garnish with a slice of lime and a sprig of fresh mint.
 Serve with a stirring rod, if available.